 Yes faucets.
 A lot of you might not know what a crypto faucet means and no, I don’t mean a tap.
 If you are in the crypto space, I’m pretty sure you’ll know what airdrops are (we’ll visit this later).
 Like airdrops, a faucet was used to offer specific free cryptocoins to the public.

 You could get a few 100 or more Satoshis (more like the cents of bitcoin) per minutes or hours depending on the faucets’ rule.
 So you get it.
 I did make my first ever online money through cryptocurrency and I wish I was wise enough to stack up some bitcoins.

 Get Paid To Sites

-If you’ve been hearing of GPT sites, then I might have to call you an oldie in the block.
-Get paid to sites are one of the oldest and craziest platforms people join in order to make money online.
+If you’ve been hearing of GPT sites, then I might have to call you an oldie on the block.
+Get paid to sites are one of the oldest and craziest platforms people join to make money online.
 I call them crazy because they can be somewhat frustrating.
 Imagine earning a dollar after almost 10 tasks!
 I bet you’ll only be replacing your browsing data.

 Apparently I discovered that I was wasting my time with these penny earning sites and called it a quit.
 You can probably try out these sites, but trust me when I say you’ll be wasting your time and energy.

 Oh!
 Shoot!
 I’m not proud of the fact that I participated in ponzi schemes.
 The offers were mouth watering and like many others, I did not care to know what I was getting entangled into.
 I took a lot of risks on ponzi schemes that I am not proud of but I did make a good one there.
 This is not a recommended way of making money online.

 I have had series of blogs since I knew about blogging in 2013.
 Over the years, owning blogs caused me to learn about website creation involuntarily.
 I was always looking for fixes for my blog and whatnot.
 Thanks to blogger.com themes, I was able to learn Basic HTML and CSS.